 - Over-reliance upon meetings, as a proxy for keeping tabs on productivity

-The remedies for burnout take aim at these five factors that contribute to burnout, and they start with the company’s leadership: revising policies will not resolve underlying drivers such as an absent leader, one who treats employees unfairly, or a poor communicator.
+The remedies for burnout take aim at the five factors that contribute to employee burnout, and they start with the company’s leadership.
+Revising policies will not resolve underlying drivers such as an absent leader, one who treats employees unfairly, or a poor communicator.

 Engaged employees bring their best selves to work, and are enthusiastic about and committed to their work and their employer.
 They relish playing an active role in the business and are willing to go the extra mile.

-Disengagement can be extraordinarily costly to a company, stemming from increased absenteeism and higher rates of leave, lower productivity and quality of work, and ultimately, a higher rate of employee turnover.
+Employee disengagement can be extraordinarily costly to a company, stemming from increased absenteeism and higher rates of sick leave, lower productivity and quality of work, and ultimately, a higher rate of employee turnover.

 While burnout and disengagement are different things, they are often found together, and without a doubt, burnout can lead to disengagement, if an employee sees no forthcoming improvements to their situation.